Origination and File Types:

 Understanding 3D printing:

 Skyphos utilizes a digital light projector (DLP) projector.
-A DLPs pixel grid is a set of small square mirrors (digital micromirror devices, DMD) which can turn on or off a pixel by directing light toward or away from the resin vat.
+A DLP’s pixel grid is a set of small square mirrors (digital micro-mirror devices, DMD) which can turn on or off a pixel by switching the angle of the mirror and thus directing light toward or away from the resin vat.
 When a pixel is “on” light hits the resin vat and it cures the resin in that area.
 While typical DLP projectors can achieve 50 um pixel sizes, Skyphos patent pending technology allows us to get down to the single digit microns.
 This is important because microfluidics and other devices require feature sizes below 100 um.
-Our other algorithms and specialized processes enable us to keep surface roughness below 200 nm, and our selection of polymers allow compatibility and use in bio-reactors, cell biology, etc and will not cause damage to cells.
+Our Gillespie Algorithms and specialized processes enable us to keep surface roughness below 200 nm.
+A sterile, unaltered cell population is critical for further downstream studies.
+Our selection of polymers allow compatibility and use in bio-reactors, cell biology, etc. and will not cause damage to cells and are easily integrated to microscopy needs due to their low auto-fluorescence and optical clarity.

 Pixel and pixel-grid defined: A pixel is defined just like the ones viewed on a CRT-TV, a small square.
-It is the aspect (XY) of pixels which represents the resolution.
-A pixel aspect of 10 means that a single DMD mirror reflects the light from the generator, creating a pixel of 10 x 10 um in X and Y where resin can be polymerized.
-In total, a grid of pixels define the projector resolution and build area, like 1080 or 4K.
-A 4K utilizes 3840 x 2160 pixels in X and Y.
+It is the aspect along the X and Y axes of a pixel which represents the resolution.
+A pixel aspect of 10 means that a single DMD mirror reflects the light from the generator and creates a pixel of 10 x 10 um in X and Y where resin can be polymerized.
+Taken as a whole the grid of pixels define the projector resolution and build area, like 4K/UHD, 1080p/HD, XGA, or WXGA.